The World According to Intelligent and Emotional Chickens

-IF you torture a single chicken and are caught, you’re likely to be arrested.
-If you scald thousands of chickens alive, you’re an industrialist who will be lauded for your acumen ....
+If you torture a single chicken and are caught, you’re likely to be arrested.
+If you scald thousands of chickens alive, you’re an industrialist who will be lauded for your acumen ...
 Workers grab the birds and shove their legs upside down into metal shackles on a conveyor belt.
 The chickens are then carried upside down to an electrified bath that is meant to knock them unconscious.
 The conveyor belt then carries them — at a pace of more than two chickens per second — to a circular saw that cuts open their necks so that they bleed to death before they are scalded in hot water and their feathers plucked.
-(Nicholas Kristof, To Kill a Chicken)

 Domestic chickens are members of an order, Aves, which has been the focus of a revolution in our understanding of neuroanatomical, cognitive, and social complexity.
 At least some birds are now known to be on par with many mammals in terms of their level of intelligence, emotional sophistication, and social interaction.
 Yet, views of chickens have largely remained unrevised by this new evidence.
 In this paper, I examine the peer-reviewed scientific data on the leading edge of cognition, emotions, personality, and sociality in chickens, exploring such areas as self-awareness, cognitive bias, social learning and self-control, and comparing their abilities in these areas with other birds and other vertebrates, particularly mammals.
 My overall conclusion is that chickens are just as cognitively, emotionally and socially complex as most other birds and mammals in many areas, and that there is a need for further noninvasive comparative behavioral research with chickens as well as a re-framing of current views about their intelligence.

-In her essay Dr. Marino covers a number of different areas of research including Sensory abilities, Visual cognition and spatial orientation, Recognizing partly occluded objects, Numerical abilities, Time perception/anticipation of future events, Episodic memory, Reasoning and logical inference, Self-awareness, different forms of communication, social cognition and complexity, social learning, fear, emotional contagion and empathy, personality, and much more.
+In her essay, Dr. Marino covers a number of different areas of research including sensory abilities, visual cognition, spatial orientation, recognizing partly occluded objects, numerical abilities, time perception/anticipation of future events, episodic memory, reasoning and logical inference, self-awareness, different forms of communication, social cognition and complexity, social learning, fear, emotional contagion and empathy, personality, and much more.
 She concludes:

-1. Chickens possess a number of visual and spatial capacities, arguably dependent upon mental representation, such as some aspects of Stage four object permanence and illusory contours, on a par with other birds and mammals.
+- Chickens possess a number of visual and spatial capacities, arguably dependent upon mental representation, such as some aspects of stage four object permanence and illusory contours, on a par with other birds and mammals.